 Intrigued?
-Read on to learn more about the chin implant procedure, the risks and costs.
+Read on to learn more about the chin implant procedure, the potential side effects and costs.

 What Is Chin Implant Surgery?